WolframBlockchainLabs/WolframBridge/README.md

 #Wolfram Bridge

-This repository contains examples of smart contracts that leverage the bridge real-world data as input for desentralized applications.
-This bridge plays a crucial role in bringing external data onto the blockchain, enabling applications to interact with off-chain information.
+This repository contains examples of smart contracts that leverage the bridge of real-world data as input for desentralized applications.
+This bridge plays a crucial role enabling applications to interact with off-chain information.

 ## Table of Contents